Isabelle-123/yogasyster/README.md

 # yogasyster

-Yogasyster is a homepage for a friend that is newly educated as a yoga teacher.
+Yogasyster is (was) a homepage for a friend that was a newly educated as a yoga teacher.
 My friend had specifications on what links to have in the navbar, what pictures to use and that it should be earthy colors with some red hints.
-It is a work in progress and I am still adding features and styles to it.

 ## 🗄️ Tech stack